emca-it/Energy-Log-Server-6.x/08-00-00-Alert_module/08-00-00-Alert_module.md

 ## Playbooks ##

-Energy Log Server has a set of predefined set of rules and activities (called Playbook) that can be attached to a registered event in the Alert module.
+Energy Logserver has a set of predefined set of rules and activities (called Playbook) that can be attached to a registered event in the Alert module.
 Playbooks can be enriched with scripts that can be launched together with Playbook.

 ### Create Playbook ###